jordiqui/mindfish/README.md

 > [AUTHORS](AUTHORS).
 This repository provides the complete source so the
 > community can collaborate on maintenance and future improvements.

+This release and all distributed binaries identify themselves as **Pullfish 1.0 171025**.
+You should see that exact name (including the build tag `171025`) in the engine headers, UCI responses, and compiled executable filenames.
+If a GUI shows a different string, make sure it is loading the binaries built from this version of the source tree.

 ## Overview

 Pullfish 1.0 171025 is a **free and strong UCI chess engine** that analyzes chess positions